Have questions? - Get in touch

 A pre-requisite to gaining entry onto the combined HNC and HND is to have a level 3 qualification in engineering.
 If you don’t have this, you may enter by having work experience in the engineering industry, but without a Level 3 you may be required to pass one of our entry quizzes.
 Please contact our admissions team, who will be able to tell you if you meet the entry requirements and provide advice on what you will need to enrol on this course.

 We may contact you to request further information before we can advise whether your application is successful.
 This is to ensure that you meet the entry requirements for the course.
-Where appropriate, students may be required to complete a bridging course(s) before gaining entry onto an HNC/D.
+Where appropriate, learners may be required to complete a bridging course(s) before gaining entry onto an HNC/D.

 Age requirement: the minimum age requirement for this course is 18.